MicrosoftDocs/architecture-center/docs/microservices/design/orchestration.md

 # Container orchestration for microservices

-In a microservices architecture, many instances of the microservices might be running.
-Each microservice instance is packaged and deployed inside a single container.
+Microservices architectures typically package and deploy each microservice instance inside a single container.
+Many instances of the microservices might be running, each in a separate container.
 Containers are lightweight and short-lived, making them easy to create and destroy, but difficult to coordinate and communicate between.

 This article discusses the challenges of running a containerized microservices architecture at production scale, and how container orchestration can help.
 The article presents several Azure container orchestration options.